Whats in this section?

 Seeking financial advice

 Paying for care can be an expensive and long-term commitment.
-Professional advice may be helpful in enabling you (and your family) to identify the most suitable and cost-effective solution to paying for care.
+Professional advice may help enable you (and your family) to identify the most suitable and cost-effective solution to paying for care.
 Some solutions may help you to avoid paying care home fees.

 The Society of Later Life Advisers website details Independent Financial Advisors.
 You can also call SOLLA on 0333 202 0454.